Green Gift Wrap Ideas

 I love children’s artwork because they’re so unpredictable and look great as unique wrapping paper.
 The kids can also create the gift wrap after you wrap the gift.

-It’s a great way to recycle all that artwork you can’t bear to toss.
+It’s also a great way to reuse all that artwork you can’t bear to toss (a particular hit with grandparents).

 6. Bottles with a handmade label